Create a new junction

 Step 2: Search for the location you would like to analyze.

-It is also possible to deselect the Approaches that are currently not needed.
+It is also possible to deselect the approaches that are not currently needed.

 Junction boundary